darklordgrep/PLSQL-Shapefile/types/shapefilereader.typ

   -- Return one of the following strings: [Point, Line, Polygon, Multipoint], corresponding -- to the shape type of the shapefile.
 This attribute should only be read, not modified.
   ShapeType varchar2(20),
+  -- Number of rows or features in the open shapefile.
+  -- This attribute should only be read, not modified.
+  Count integer,
   -- private members (don't use these) m_dbf blob, m_dbf_pos number,